GewelsJI/MediaEval2020-IIAI-Med/README.md

 ## :boom: News :boom:

+- The preliminary proceedings for the workshop has now been released: https://www.eigen.no/.

 - Traning code will be update before the virtual conference

 - Testing dataset will be update after the release of official link by workshop organizer